Children's Asthma Peak Flow Calculator

 If you don't know how to find your child's personal best peak flow, click here for an

-Note: The calculator will only work if your child is at least 43 inches tall.
+Note: The calculator will only work if your child is between 43 inches and 65 inches tall.

 How to find your child's personal best peak flow number

 Your child's personal best peak flow number is the highest peak flow number your child can measure 2 to 4 times every day over 2 to 3 weeks.
 Your child's healthcare provider will tell you if you need to measure peak flow for longer than 2 to 3 weeks.